 There are different types of shades categorized on the basis of their features and operational mechanism.
-You have energy efficient window shades, light blocking shades, privacy shades, sun blocking shades, cordless shades, and motorized shades and now routed and routeless blinds in the market today.
+You have energy efficient window shades, light blocking shades, privacy shades, sun blocking shades, cordless blinds, motorized wood blinds, motorized shades and now routed and routeless blinds in the market today.
 You may or may not have heard about routed and routeless shades, so let us give you a quick rundown.
 The normal standard horizontal blinds that have been in use for years have holes on the either side of each slat.
 The lift cord which is used to raise and lower the blinds, passes through these holes.
 As the strings are routed through these holes they are referred to as routed blinds.

-Routeless blind is a recent addition.
+Routeless blinds are a recent addition.
 They have no holes and the lift cord is not routed through holes.
 Instead the cord passes around the outside of the each slat.
 There are grooves behind the slats by which the blind users can lift up the slats.
 The cord fits within these grooves which allow the slats to hold up in one place when the blinds are opened.
 So, you may ask why routeless blinds?
 What value do they add to your space?
 The biggest argument in favour of routeless blinds is the complete darkness it offers.
 In case of routed blinds light passes through the small holes on the slats.
 So if you have installed blackout shades and looking to completely block light, it may not be the case with routed blinds.
 Streaks of light will continue to flow through these holes which can be disturbing.

 Routed or Routeless Blinds